The Case of the Mukkinese Battle-Horn: Production

-This attempt to adapt Goon humour to the big screen was written by Harry Booth, Jon Penington and regular Goon show co-writer Larry Stephens, from a story by Stephens, with additional material by Sellers and Milligan.
-Emery replaced Harry Secombe, who was too expensive for the film's low budget.

 The budget of £4,500 was raised from Archway Film Distributors (£1,500); Peter Weingreen, who worked with Michael Deeley and Harry Booth on The Adventures of Robin Hood (£1,500); and Joseph Sterling, who wanted to direct (£1,500).
 Peter Sellers was paid £900.

+Emery replaced Harry Secombe, who was too expensive for the film's low budget.

+The titular battle horn prop was based on a serpent.

 Release

 The film was unable to secure a release in the US but screened widely as a supporting short in British cinemas.
 Michael Deeley says it remains the most profitable film he was ever associated with, returning its cost ten times over.

 Critical reception

+Kine Weekly wrote: "Its players work hard, but its humour, pretty crude, is mainly addressed to the lowbrows."

-The New York Times wrote "It is a good thing Mr. Sellers and his helpers didn't try to stretch it for longer than a half hour.
-But within that time and with reservations...it makes a lively little lark."
+The New York Times wrote: "It is a good thing Mr. Sellers and his helpers didn't try to stretch it for longer than a half hour.
+But within that time and with reservations ... it makes a lively little lark."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "Dick Emery stands in for Harry Secombe in this pseudo-Goons picture.
+The theft of the eponymous instrument is of virtually no significance other than to give Peter Sellers the opportunity to play three characters.
+Spike Milligan also gets to reprise his beloved character, Eccles.
+The opening "Crime Does Not Pay" pastiche and the door-knocking sequence are the highlights."